InsightDataScience/wiki-content/content/helm/helm.md

-# Helm Charts
+# Helm
-A helm chart is organized as a collection of files inside of a directory.

-## Helm
 Helm is a tool for managing Charts.
 Helm Charts are packages of pre-configured Kubernetes resources.
+It is basically a package manager for Kubernetes.

+## Helm

 Use Helm to: